Frequently Asked Questions

 Do you sell any of your products on-line or direct to consumers?

 Although Campbell Company of Canada does not sell directly to consumers, many of our products are often available through online retailers.
 In addition, you may be able to purchase our products in bulk from any store that normally carries our products.
 We suggest that you contact your local store manager for more information.

 We’re sorry to tell you that we’re no longer making Campbell’s Scotch Broth, and it’s not available for purchase.
 We know consumers are loyal to their favorite products, and we never like to discontinue an item that might be a staple at someone’s house.
 However, as we periodically examine product sales, we’re sometimes forced to make the difficult decision to keep some products and discontinue others.
 We have created a simple recipe for Scotch Broth on our website that you might want to try and make at home: https://www.cookwithcampbells.ca/recipe/scotch-broth/

 Where can I purchase Campbell’s Green Pea soup and French Canadian Pea soup?

 We’re sorry to tell you that we’re no longer making Campbell’s Green Pea soup or French Canadian Pea soup, and they are not available for purchase.
 We know consumers are loyal to their favorite products, and we never like to discontinue an item that might be a staple at someone’s house.
 However, as we periodically examine product sales, we’re sometimes forced to make the difficult decision to keep some products and discontinue others.
 As an alternative, we think you might love our Habitant® French-Canadian Pea Soup.

 Where can I find information on Campbell’s Corporate Social Responsibility Efforts?

-Campbell Soup Company has an extensive Corporate Social Responsibility Strategy.
+Campbell Soup Company has an extensive Environmental, Social, and Governance strategy.